bazelbuild/continuous-integration/docs/init.md

     To regenerate:

-    1. Run the local, testing instance of Jenkins:

-        ```sh
-        bazel run //jenkins/test [-- -p <port>]
-        ```

-        This deploys some Docker images on your local machine and starts a testing Jenkins instance, by default on port 8080.

-    2. Wait for the server to start on `localhost:8080`
-    3. Click "Manage Jenkins" > "Manage Credentials".
+    1. Click "Manage Jenkins" > "Manage Credentials".
-    4. Enter the password for the GitHub account
+    2. Enter the password for the GitHub account
-    5. Click on "Save".
+    3. Click on "Save".

         This updates `/var/jenkins_home/credentials.xml` inside
         the local Docker container with the secret.

-    6. Find the container's ID and open an interactive terminal in it:
+    4. Connect to the Jenkins VM:

         ```sh
-        docker ps | grep "jenkins-test"
-        docker exec -t -i <container ID> bash
+        gcloud compute ssh jenkins
         ```

-    7. In the interactive terminal, grep the transformed password:
+    5. Copy the credentials out of the file:

         ```sh
-        # inside jenkins@<container ID>
-        cat /var/jenkins_home/credentials.xml | grep password
+        cat /volumes/jenkins_home/credentials.xml
         ```

-    8. Copy the value of the `<password>` tag and write it to `/volumes/secrets/github.bazel-io.jenkins.password`.
+    6. Copy the value of the `<password>` tag and write it to `/volumes/secrets/github.bazel-io.jenkins.password`.

 *   `boto_config`: a boto config file with oauth token to access GCS